I don’t make a whole lot of Mexican food at home…mostly because I just find it just way too darn good at restaurants.

 The only thing I haven’t been able to perfect with this recipe is that the darn tortillas have a tendency to fall apart on me.
 I have tried all types of quality (and non-quality) tortillas, yet they don’t withstand very well once they get filled and covered with sauce.
 They certainly taste yummy, which is ultimately what matters in my book, but it would be nice to solve this dilemma.
 So, any suggestions are, as always, welcomed.

-Wrap the corn tortillas in a damp cloth or paper towel and microwave on high for 20-30 seconds until pliable and warm.
-Using cooking spray (if desired), oil a 9-inch x 13-inch baking dish.
-Spoon about 1/3 cup of the chicken mixture along the center of the tortilla.
+- Wrap the corn tortillas in a damp cloth or paper towel and microwave on high for 20-30 seconds until pliable and warm.
+Using cooking spray (or olive oil), grease a 9-inch x 13-inch baking dish.
+Spoon about ⅓ cup of the chicken mixture along the center of the tortilla.
 Gently, but firmly, roll the tortilla around the filling and place into the baking dish, seam-side down.
 Repeat with remaining tortillas.